 - Pre-bake the crust: This step is crucial, so don’t skip it!
 This will ensure that the crust is firm enough to hold up to the gooey, delicious pecan pie filling.
 I usually bake the crust for 20-25 minutes.
 It should be set and lightly browned around the edges like the picture above.

 - Prep the pecan pie filling: As the crust is baking, you’ll mix up the pecan pie topping.
 I based the topping off of my homemade pecan pie recipe filling with a few small adjustments to make it even thicker so it would be easier to slice into.

 - Bake the bars: Once you’ve whisked up the filling, you’ll pour it directly on top of the warm pre-baked shortbread crust and return it to the oven for another 25-30 minutes or until the topping is set.
 You’ll know the topping is done when it’s lightly browned and bubbling.

 I also suggest letting the bars cool completely before you slice into them so that the filling has time to firm up.
 Once they’re cooled, you can slice them up or store them in the refrigerator until you’re ready to serve them!

 Storage & Freezing Instructions

 Store leftover pecan shortbread bars in an airtight container in the refrigerator for up to 5 days.
 These bars will also freeze well for up to 3 months.
-When ready to enjoy, thaw overnight in the refrigerator.
+When ready to enjoy, thaw them overnight in the refrigerator.

 Can I Use This Recipe to Make Mini Pies?

 If you’d rather make mini pecan pies, I recommend following this recipe.
-I’ve never made these bars into mini pies before, so I can’t speak to the results.

 - When measuring your flour, avoid scooping it from the container.
 Instead, stir the flour around, spoon it into your measuring cup, and level it off with the back of a knife.